wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 ts=2024-02-04T23:14:14.783Z caller=manager.go:146 level=info component="rule manager" msg="Starting rule manager..."
    </pre>

+   ### Pre-initialize

+1. Pre-initialize all important label combinations to default values when the program first starts.

+   <a target="_blank" href="https://training.promlabs.com/training/instrumenting-applications/creating-and-using-metrics/using-labels-on-metrics">QUESTION</a>: Julius says: When using metrics with label dimensions, the time series for any label combination will only appear in the /metrics output once that label combination has been been accessed at least once.
+This can cause problems in PromQL queries that expect certain series to always be present.

    ### Debugging errors

 1. If you see errors such as this: